stjudecloud/wdldoc/README.md

   </p>
 </p>

+## Disclaimer

+> `wdldoc` is no longer being actively developed, but we (the St. Jude Cloud team) are working on a new and improved WDL documentation generator!
+Star and follow [the Sprocket repo](https://github.com/stjude-rust-labs/sprocket) where we will be publishing a `sprocket doc` command!

 ## 📚 Getting Started

 For an example of what the results can look like, check out the [GitHub Pages](https://stjudecloud.github.io/workflows/) for the [St Jude Cloud Workflows](https://github.com/stjudecloud/workflows) repo!
 The documentation is automatically built for each release using `wdldoc`.